 If you’re struggling with your monthly expenses, there’s no need to despair just yet—DoNotPay provides assistance for veterans with bills.
 Whether you have problems with too expensive medical bills, monthly utility expenses, or something else, we’ve got you covered.
 It’s just up to you to do the following:

-- Create an account and log in via a web browser or your iOS device
+- Create an account and log in via a web browser

 - Tell us what bills you need help with (e.g., electricity bills, water bills, medical bills, etc.)

 - Explain your situation, so we understand what kind of help you need

 - Provide your personal information (name, email, and address)

 After these four simple steps, all you need to do is relax and wait for DoNotPay to confirm that the process has been completed.
 It usually takes up to two days to get the job done.

 Check if you qualify for loans for veterans to pay bills

 Since it is, unfortunately, rather common for veterans to face financial hardship, there are different veteran-focused personal loans to choose from if this is the type of help you go for.
 These loans are flexible when it comes to the way you use funds.
 In case you decide to go for a personal loan, the good news is that you can find many reputable lenders, such as USAA and Navy Federal Credit Union.